Digital signage is an effective way in which thousands of businesses convey certain messages to their consumers.

 These signs are designed in such a way that they encourage the audience to move towards a desired action; such as signing up for a new credit card at the bank or upsizing a meal at a restaurant.

 On the other hand, outdoor signage refers to any sign found outside of the business.
-They can be used for an array of services ranging from advertising a drive-thru to displaying promotional content.
+Businesses can use them for an array of services ranging from advertising a drive-thru to displaying promotional content.
 Generally, the goal is to move audiences to walk into a business.

 Both signages are ideal for a number of marketing purposes.